-This course provides you with an introduction to the various philosophies, roles and functions of management.
-In addition it will cover on going changes in business that have a direct effect on the role of management.
+Students are provided with an introduction to the various philosophies, roles and functions of management.
+In addition, students examine on going changes in business that have a direct effect on the role of management.

 MGMT2012 Introduction to Project Management 42.0 Hours